 Territories are jealously guarded, and physical battles do occur, particular during the mating season and when young of the year are dispersing and attempting to claim their own territories.
 Scent marking, strategically placed droppings and night-time calls are, however, often enough to deter interlopers.

 Although usually seen singly, at least some foxes lead relatively complex social lives.
-Some dogs and vixens form a pair that may last for life, although outside the breeding season, contact may be infrequent, and dog foxes, in particular, may wander in search of other matings.
+Some dog foxes and vixens form a pair that may last for life, although outside the breeding season contact may be infrequent, and dog foxes, in particular, may wander in search of other matings.
 Then in well-studied urban areas with high fox populations, the animals have been found to live in social groups within which only a dominant pair usually breed, but others help to catch food on which to feed the cubs.

 That is a good question.
 A study carried out by the Fordingbridge-based Game and Wildlife Conservation Trust involved monitoring fox movements via a special collar fitted to the animals and subsequent GPS tracking.
 Much to the surprise of researchers, one vixen tracked from April 2019 covered 15½ miles (25 kilometres) of the New Forest during a single night, and on another occasion strolled along the hard shoulder of the M27.